Immanuel-C/IWindow/README.md

 # How to build

 Use premake5.
 If you dont have premake5 you can install it [here](https://premake.github.io/).
+Add the premake5 executable into the main folder or into your environment path.

 call `premake5 [build target]` in the main folder or if your on windows you can use the build.bat.